zainabalasadi/zainabalasadi/README.md

 # Zainab Alasadi ✨

 Hi there, I'm Zainab—currently a user experience researcher and designer at Wriveted, helping children find books they love.
 Previously, I was exploring interactions between humans and robots at UNSW’s HCI BoDI lab, scaling design systems at Macquarie Bank, and studied Computer Science and Media Arts at UNSW.
-I am currently thinking a lot about exploratory research, design ethics, and inclusive futures.

 ## Things I'm currently thinking about
 - 📙 Design ethics and futures